resbaz/nectar-cloud-lessons/Resources/CommandLineCheatSheet.md

 If the file doesn't exist, it will be created.
 If it does exist, its contents will be appended to.

 ## Examples

+Note: A hash in the examples marks the start of a note.
+So: `# this is a note`

 ### apt-get